Adityaravi8/Workout-Tracker/README.md

 ### Workout Tracker App

-This full-stack application allows you to track your fitness journey with the following functionalities:
+This full-stack MERN application allows you to track your fitness journey with the following functionalities:

 - **Add a New Workout:** Enter details such as the workout name, weight, number of reps, and date.
 - **Delete a Workout:** Remove any existing workout from your records.